 Does it Have a Case?

 The third key issue to consider is device portability.
-It has various components, including the size and weight of the device, how easy it is to set up the device, and whether any suits are included.
-A good portable projector will have some settings for quick setup.
+It has various components, including the size and weight of the device, how easy it is to set up the device and whether any suits are included.
+A good portable mini projector will have some settings for quick setup.
 You don’t want to wander around with settings for too long.
 Also, you don’t want to spend extra on case purchases because none of your projectors are included.

 Don’t Forget The Projection Screen